 Home - Text - Welcome

-Welcome to JTLanguage, a free cooperative web site for learning and teaching languages.
+Welcome to JTLanguage, a free cooperative web site (and phone apps) for learning and teaching languages.

 This is a place you can come to learn or to teach any language supported on a computer.
 By "cooperative", I mean that all the learning content is provided by users who would like to help to teach a language.
 I provide the technology in the form of this web site, but I depend upon the generosity of users like yourself who are or want to be language teachers to sign up and create lessons, whether it be to supplement your teaching of a specific group of students, or to provide a public service to anyone in general.

 JTLanguage can help you teach or learn languages in two main ways, first, as a content organizer/browser and second, as a collection of study tools.
-I'll expand a bit on this next.
+I'll expand a bit on this in the following sections.

 Language Learning Content Organizer/Browser

 JTLanguage helps you organize your language learning lesson content hierarchically, quickly accessible via a course browser panel, and a variety of text or audio/visual media content pages.

 The overall unit for your content is called a "Course".
 Courses consist of multiple "Lesson" or lesson "Group" components.
 A "Lesson" contains one or more media or textual "Content" components.
 Courses, groups, lessons, and content items each have pages describing the item and listing the subordinate items they may contain.
 Courses and groups also can have associated content components that collect study items from like content in subordinate lessons, allowing you to see all the vocabulary word, sentence, expansion, and character content in courses and groups in bigger collections higher in the hierarchy, or smaller collections lower in the hierarchy.

 Media content items can include audio or video recordings or generated content for lesson podcasts, example dialogs, vocabulary study, and other types.